Brownfield: (brounˌfēld) A property where redevelopment or reuse is complicated because of actual or perceived environmental contamination.

 Sign Up for Updates!

-6/24/18 - On June 23rd we presented about Previous Planning for East Trenton at the ETC Community Meeting and shared a poster about Previous Planning for East Trenton.
+6/24/18 - On June 23rd we presented about previous planning for East Trenton at the ETC Community Meeting and shared a poster.
+To see the presentation click here.
+To see the poster click here.
 We also asked people to select their top six planning priorities.
 If you would still like to pick your top priorities visit our online Planning Priorities Exercise.

-5/20/18 - On May 19th we presented about East Trenton's History at the ETC Community Meeting and shared a poster about the History of East Trenton.
+5/20/18 - On May 19th we presented about East Trenton's History at the ETC Community Meeting and shared a poster.
+To see the presentation click here.
+To see the poster click here.
 We also ask for residents' memories of East Trenton with our Memory Box.
 If you would like to still share a memory, submit one in our Online Memory Box.

 4/28/18 - On April 28th we participated in the ETC Spring Kickoff.
 We opened up 104 Taylor and had Isles' mobile recreation truck and the Trenton Circus Squad there.
 We also had information about the Brownfields Initiative and various activities such as the Memory Box and the Planning Priorities dot exercise.